 III.D.5.
 To assure the financial integrity of the institution and responsible use of its financial resources, the internal control structure has appropriate control mechanisms and widely disseminates dependable and timely information for sound financial decision making.
 The institution regularly evaluates its financial management practices and uses the results to improve internal control systems.

 III.D.5.
-Evidence of Meeting the Standard Financial documents prepared by the district and college are a result of a collaborative effort between the institution’s participatory governance process.
+Evidence of Meeting the Standard Financial documents prepared by the district and college are a result of a collaborative effort within the institution’s participatory governance process.
 As a result of this collaboration, financial resources are then allocated in support of student success.
 The district’s annual budget is developed using information from the state budget and documents prepared by the California Community College Chancellor’s Office.
-The district utilizes its SCFF Revenue Allocation Model (BAM) (IIID-3 pg27) to distribute funds to the colleges, and the colleges determine their respective allocation of resources through their local planning processes (IIID-4).
+The district utilizes its Budget Allocation Model (IIID-3 pg27) to distribute funds to the colleges, and the colleges determine their respective allocation of resources through their local planning processes (IIID-4).

 To assure the financial integrity of the institution and responsible use of its financial resources,

 SAC uses a uniform process for resource allocation requests.
 The allocation of resources has been implemented through the Resource Allocation Request procedures (IIID-4).
 The intent of this process is to allocate resources to achieve division’s goals, the college mission, the strategic plan, budget priorities, student learning outcomes, and service-learning outcomes.
 This process starts during the previous fiscal year with the submission of division requests which tie to student learning outcomes.
 Before the RAR process begins and request are submitted, the SAC Budget and Planning Committee discusses, determines, and approves institutional budget priorities for the upcoming fiscal year.
 Cabinet reviews and finalizes the approvals.
-The budget office then allocates the funds for all approved requests and posts to the Administrative Services website for college-wide review.the sthe constituentthe
+The budget office then allocates the funds for all approved requests and posts to the Administrative Services website for college-wide review.
+Financial updates from state or District fiscal adjustments are disseminated to Colleges from the District Office at monthly FRC meetings, which is then shared with the Planning and Budget Committee and disseminated further to all constituent groups.
+In addition, the Budget Office reports SAC budget performance (revenue & expenses) quarterly to Planning & Budget Committee and discussions of how to use financial resources responsibly take place often at Planning and Budget meetings.

 Santa Ana College’s internal control structure has appropriate control mechanisms in place to ensure appropriate approvals and a separation of duties for all general ledger activities.
 Santa Ana College follows standard procedures for new accounts, budget changes, transfer of expenditures, and purchase requisitions (IIID-20).
 Internal control systems have been established to analyze the effective use of financial resources to continue making improvements and maintain the integrity of the college.
 The process for the new accounts, budget changes, and transfer of expenditures is similar.
 The process originates at the department.
 After the requests have all the corresponding approvals, they are forwarded to the SAC budget office for final review before being forwarding to the District office.
 All the requests require approvals at the District office before they are processed and completed.
 The purchase requisition process begins at the department level following district purchasing guidelines.
 After the approvals and providing the required documentation, they go directly to Purchasing.
 Purchasing verifies all the information including the general ledger account used and completes the procurement process.
 The district undergoes annual audits (IIID-21) from outside audit agencies to ensure the dependability of the college’s financial documents and that internal controls are in place regarding the preparation and fair presentation of financial statements free from material misstatements, whether due to fraud or error.